outpaddling/APE/README.md

 the Options menu.

-As a terminal-based editor, APE functions as efficiently in a PuTTY terminal as it does on a graphical console.
-So, while APE does not have a graphical user interface, it can be used just about anywhere, even over the slowest of network connections to headless servers (or cloud instances) with no X11 or Wayland installation.
+As a terminal-based editor, APE functions as efficiently in a PuTTY terminal or text console as it does on a graphical console.
+So, while APE does not have
+a graphical user interface, it can be used just about anywhere, even over the slowest of network connections to headless servers or cloud instances with no X11 or Wayland installation.